jh3nd3rs0n/jargyle/src/site/markdown/index.md

 **Warning**: Breaking changes may occur as the project evolves.
 However, any existing documentation will be updated to reflect these changes.

-## Key Concepts

-Before diving into the features and examples, it's important to understand the core concepts behind Jargyle:

--   **SOCKS5**: A network protocol that allows clients to connect to servers through a proxy server.
-SOCKS5 provides advantages like firewall traversal and anonymity.

--   **SOCKS Server**: Accepts connections from clients, forwards their requests to the destination server, and relays the responses back.

--   **SOCKS Client API**: Allows Java applications to act as SOCKS clients, routing their network traffic through a SOCKS server.

--   **Proxy Chaining**: Routes traffic through multiple SOCKS servers, creating a chain of proxies.

--   **SSL/TLS and DTLS**: Encrypts traffic between clients and the SOCKS server (SSL/TLS for TCP, DTLS for UDP) for enhanced security.

--   **Authentication Methods**: SOCKS5 supports different authentication methods, including no authentication, username/password, and GSS-API.

 ## Features

 ### Core Functionality

--   **SOCKS5 Server and API**: Create and manage SOCKS5 servers and integrate SOCKS5 client functionality into your Java applications.

 -   **CONNECT, BIND, and UDP ASSOCIATE**: Supports all standard SOCKS5 requests.